-- (II) postopidis validate, (i. is figure and manager presented by the Sagoninis affort, a report on the houseons of saids scienting at schools operated by the Angelouse Sud-school building shall artised and keep anneau an a small building shall artise and must provide their information, while even (f) days upon request and - (iii) make recover the reposition the institutions of cape, disaggregated by adhed building, available to the parent of legal greation of each pupil encoded in the Academy.
+- (ii) post on its website, in a form and manner prescribed by the Superintendent, a report on the incidents of crime occurring at schools operated by the Academy.
+Each school building shall collect and keep current on a weekly basis the information required for the website report, and must provide that information, within seven (7) days upon request; and - (iii) make a copy of the report on the incidents of crime, disaggregated by school building, available to the parent or legal guardian of each pupil enrolled in the Academy.

-The undersigned have read, medecand mid again to margin with and he bound by the focus and conditions set forth in this Contract.
+The undersigned have read, understand and agree to comply with and be bound by the terms and conditions set forth in this Contract.